-The Canadian Bison Association said Grade A bulls in the desirable weight range averaged $3.50 Cdn per pound hot hanging weight with sales to $3.70.
-Grade A heifers sold at $3.45 with sales to $3.55.
+The Canadian Bison Association said Grade A bulls in the desirable weight range reached as high as $3.70 Cdn per lb. hot hanging weight.
+Grade A heifers sold at prices up to $3.55 with sales to $3.55 in mid December.

-Animals older than 30 months and those outside the desirable buyer specifications may be discounted.
+Animals outside the desirable buyer specifications may be discounted.

 Beaver Hill Auction in Tofield, Alta., reported 994 sheep and 215 goats sold Dec.
 16.

 Wool lambs lighter than 70 lb. were $110-$140 per cwt., 70-85 lb. were $128-$137, 86-105 lb. were $128-$140 and 106 lb. and heavier were $115-$132.

 Wool rams were $40-$110 per cwt.
 Cull ewes were $35-$55 and bred ewes were $70-$245 per head.

 Hair lambs lighter than 70 lb. were $105-$135 per cwt., 70-85 lb. were $124-$132, 86-105 lb. were $118-$130 and 106 lb. and heavier were $110-$125.

 Hair rams were $50-$60 per cwt.
 Cull ewes were $36-$75.